 VI.
-The department and the commission shall report on an annual basis to the air pollution advisory committee under RSA 125-J:11 and the legislative oversight committee on electric utility restructuring under RSA 374-F:5, on the status of the implementation of RGGI in New Hampshire, with emphasis on the prices and availability of RGGI allowances to affected CO2 sources and the trends in electric rates for New Hampshire businesses and ratepayers.
+The department of environmental services and the department of energy shall report on an annual basis to the air pollution advisory committee under RSA 125-J:11, the house science, technology, and energy committee, and the senate energy and natural resources committee on the status of the implementation of RGGI in New Hampshire, with emphasis on the prices and availability of RGGI allowances to affected CO2 sources and the trends in electric rates for New Hampshire businesses and ratepayers.
 The report shall include but not be limited to: